Good morning to everyone but especially to...

 - The Broncos currently have 27 players on IR, second-most in the NFL.
 That includes starters such as Garret Bolles, Javonte Williams and Lloyd Cushenberry, among others.

 This will mark the Broncos' seventh straight missed postseason since winning Super Bowl 50 and their fifth coach over that time.
 Each of the last three -- Hackett, Vic Fangio and Vance Joseph -- were first-time head coaches.
-So our Jordan Dajani has five potential replacements, headlined by one former Super Bowl winner.
+So our Jordan Dajani has, headlined by one former Super Bowl winner.

 Not so honorable mentions